 Our teaching of RSHE is based on our children understanding the importance of stable and loving relationships, respect, love and care.
 Our implementation of RSHE will ensure sufficient attention is paid to developing the self-esteem of children in order that they can make informed choices in the future.
 The children will also be provided with sufficient factual knowledge related to their age.
 Although RSHE is taught through different aspects of the curriculum it will be rooted in the RE, PSHE and the Ten Ten RSE scheme 'Life to the Full'

-In Autumn 2021 a parent/ guardian questionnaire was sent out and feedback gathered regarding the opinions of RSHE completed a parent consultation regarding RSHE in January 2021.
-Following this feedback, we have created an some key answers and points to help to reassure parent.
+In October 2021 a parent/ guardian questionnaire was sent out and feedback gathered regarding the opinions of RSHE.
+Following this feedback, we have created some key answers and points to help to reassure parents.

 Can I withdraw my child from Relationship and Sex Education ?

-Relationship Education will be a statutory part of the school's curriculum and all pupils will be expected to take part and engage in the curriculum content delivered at Holy Family.
+Relationship Education is a statutory part of the school's curriculum and all pupils will be expected to take part and engage in the curriculum content delivered at Holy Family.

-However, some elements of our curriculum are not statutory, these elements only appear in Key Stage Two and are clearly outlined in the above programme of study link.
-Please inform the school by contacting email@example.com if you wish for your child to be withdrawn from those particular sessions of the programme.
+However, some elements of our curriculum are not statutory, these elements only appear in Key Stage Two and are clearly outlined in the above programme of study link and in the topic overview.
+Please inform the school by contacting firstname.lastname@example.org if you wish for your child to be withdrawn from those particular sessions of the programme.